Rebirth Year Nineteen (Part 1)

 –Batman and The Outsiders Vol. 3 #13-16 (“THE DEMON’S FIRE”)

-Batman and Black Lightning discuss how they have been in a nervous waiting game in regard to Ra’s al Ghul, who still has possession of an alien WMD.
+Batman and Black Lightning discuss how they have been in a tremulous waiting game in regard to Ra’s al Ghul, who still has possession of an alien WMD.
 Batman introduces Black Lightning to Martian Manhunter, who has agreed to help them fight Ra’s al Ghul.
 (This is a huge continuity error by Bryan Edward Hill.
 J’onn was absorbed by Apex Lex Luthor a year ago, and he’s been off the playing field ever since then.
 Plus, it’s incredibly hard to believe Black Lightning has never met Martian Manhunter before.
 No matter, we must ignore J’onns appearance in this arc entirely.)
 Elsewhere, the rest of the Outsiders train.
 Seemingly with Katana’s blessing, Shiva takes Cassie and Duke to her hotel, wheedling them to break ranks with the Outsiders and go after Ra’s al Ghul with her instead of Batman.
 Duke and Cassie, sick of sitting on the bench, agree with the idea.
 Batman, secretly in league with Shiva, allows Duke and Cassie to depart with her.
 In the Batcave, Batman plugs Black Lightning into his electromagnetic amplification chair.
 Batman, Black Lightning, Sofia Ramos, and Katana enter Khadym to wallop League of Assassins soldiers and level houses.
 Black Lightning uses his augmented power to begin searching for Ra’s al Ghul’s super-weapon.
 Meanwhile, in conjunction with Batman’s plan, Shiva, Signal, and Orphan rough-up Ra’s al Ghul’s banker, learning that the Demon’s Head has relocated to Tokyo, Japan.
 The fully-reassembled Outsiders beat up a cyberpunk arms dealer in Tokyo, learning that Ra’s al Ghul is targeting the Illuminati-like Master Group.
 Sure enough, Ra’s al Ghul takes control of the Master Group and announces—via live TV broadcast—that he is purging the world with his WMD.
 While Orphan bests the entire League of Assassins by herself, Black Lightning and Ra’s al Ghul face off against one another in Dragon Ball Super-esque showdown, pitting god power versus god power.
 Black Lightning easily destroys Ra’s al Ghul’s weapon and disposes of him.
 Batman honors his team, and tells them he has an important message for them when they return to Gotham.

 –Batman and The Outsiders Vol. 3 #17